Geobert/emile/README.md

 This command needs a `date` and a `slug`. `date` need to be between quotes and in the [`at`](https://linux.die.net/man/1/at) utility format.

-It schedule the post corresponding to the slug to be `publish`ed at the given `date`.
+It schedules the post corresponding to the slug to be `publish`ed at the given `date`.

 ```
 emile schedule "teatime tomorrow" my-new-blog-post